Lawsuits against landlords or apartment buildings for injuries on the rental property are common personal injury claims. They can be filed against:

 2.2.
 Invitees or business visitors

 An invitee is someone who is on the property for a business purpose.
-Because their presence is very foreseeable, landlords have to take extra precautions to keep them safe.
-They have to reasonably inspect the property for potential hazards.
+Because their presence is very foreseeable, landlords have to take extra precautions and reasonable steps to keep them safe.
+They have to reasonably inspect the property for potential hazards and property damage.
 This is true even if the landlord is leasing the property to someone else to run their own business on the premises.9

 2.3.
 Licensees or invited guests